Judge nullifies horse trainer Bob Baffert's NY suspension - WHIZ News

 But she said the racing association “had held no hearing — let alone a prompt one.”

+“Bob Baffert and NYRA have had a good relationship in the past.
+My hope is that they can get to that point again for the overall good of horse racing,” he said.

+A lawyer for the racing association did not immediately return a message seeking comment.

-Amon said she concluded that Baffert had established a likelihood that he will prove that the suspension violated the Due Process Clause of the 14th Amendment of the U.S. Constitution.
+Amon said she concluded that Baffert had established a likelihood he will prove the suspension violated the Due Process Clause of the 14th Amendment of the U.S. Constitution.

 She said he also made a “strong showing” that there would be irreparable harm if the suspension was not overturned.